 The Autohaus team thoroughly enjoyed Darren Williamson, John Ireland and Kingsley Wallman giving their Porsches the beans up and down the mountain over the weekend.

-It was Darren and Rex Williamson’s first rally in their 996 GT2, which took to the rigours of competitive rallying with aplomb.
+It was Darren and Rex Williamson???s first rally in their 996 GT2, which took to the rigours of competitive rallying with aplomb.
 The pair had great fun familiarising themselves with the car and pushing harder each time they went out.
-They brought it home 14th in the highly competitive ‘Early Modern’ class and thoroughly enjoyed the event; “There’s still plenty to learn and explore in the car, but we really enjoyed it.”
+They brought it home 14th in the highly competitive ??arly Modern??? class and thoroughly enjoyed the event; ??here???s still plenty to learn and explore in the car, but we really enjoyed it.??/p>

-Engine problems may have added a few minutes to Kingsley Wallman and Genevieve Lilley’s times, but could not dampen the pair’s enthusiasm for both the event and their car; “The roads are spectacular, the Victorian countryside is beautiful, the community support is fantastic and the social atmosphere from the whole circus staying together in Mount Buller is something special.”
+Engine problems may have added a few minutes to Kingsley Wallman and Genevieve Lilley???s times, but could not dampen the pair???s enthusiasm for both the event and their car; ??he roads are spectacular, the Victorian countryside is beautiful, the community support is fantastic and the social atmosphere from the whole circus staying together in Mount Buller is something special.??/p>

-It was the first time out for the pair in their lovely ’73 RS replica after previously running a BMW M3, and Wallman loved the experience: “The 911 is torquier down low, has no power steering, no power brakes.
-It’s a very raw mechanical experience.”
+It was the first time out for the pair in their lovely ???73 RS replica after previously running a BMW M3, and Wallman loved the experience: ??he 911 is torquier down low, has no power steering, no power brakes.
+It???s a very raw mechanical experience.??/p>

-“It’s more challenging and physically demanding to drive.
-It’s much more rewarding to drive.”
+??t???s more challenging and physically demanding to drive.
+It???s much more rewarding to drive.??/p>

 Overall winner Jason White went into the second day of competition with a ten second lead ahead of Tony Quinn.
 The pair traded stage wins throughout the second day in an intense battle for victory.